This is the tenth article in a series about powering your small business through 12 areas of internal management.

 - Staff & Team: I’ve done things like scheduled appreciation days each quarter, established a routine of sending cards, and prioritized social connecting with our weekly schedule.

 - Outside Vendors & Clients: I’ve done things like thank-you cards, monthly catch-up calls, and year-end gifts.

 Another way I exercise my soft skills is by drawing my team into my decision making and problem solving.
 Working together builds camaraderie and produces stronger solutions.
 All of this contributes positively to the bottom line.

 Just as with the other areas of internal management, I recommend looking at your relationships at least once a year.
 Think through each one and see if the connection is strong or weak.
 Maybe the relationship needs some work; or maybe that relationship needs to change in some way.
 Just remember that your relationships are not isolated.
 Each one intersects with the other.
-So when one bond is weak or unhealthy, it has an affect on everything else in your business—including your financial stability.
+So when one bond is weak or unhealthy, it has an effect on everything else in your business—including your financial stability.